bushmank88/bushmank88/README.md

 - 💞️ I’m looking to collaborate on projects with a learning curve
 - 📫 How to reach me: email me at bushman.k23@gmail.com
 - 😄 Pronouns: She/her
 - ⚡ Fun fact: I adore cats!
-Did you know that the majority of Maine Coon cats have 6 toes on each paw? they call this polydactylism!
+Did you know that the majority of Maine Coon cats have 6 toes on each paw?
+This trait is called polydactylism!

 <!---
 bushmank88/bushmank88 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.